-I wasn’t planning on writing another post before Christmas, but I have a hard time saying No to a recipe request from one of my brothers especially when they bring up food memories that involve our mother.
-My brother Sam wrote on FaceBook, “Judy, Mom always used to make those sticky buns using a cake mold with the centerpiece cut out.
-They were very popular.”
+I wasn’t planning on writing another blog post before Christmas, but I have a hard time saying No to a recipe request from one of my brothers especially when they bring up food memories that involve our mother.
+My brother Sam wrote, “Judy, Mom always made sticky buns in a cake pan that had the centerpiece cut out.
+They were very popular.
+Do you remember how to make them?”

 2 loaves (2 pounds) frozen bread dough, thawed